rokucommunity/rooibos/docs/index.md

 ![Simple test output](images/TestingExample.png)

-I slap an `@Only` annotation on the suite, group and test I'm currently working on, and have a hotkey to run my tests.
+I slap an `@only` annotation on the suite, group and test I'm currently working on, and have a hotkey to run my tests.

 Once my test passes, I test for regression, then run the whole suite, then run the app and test out in the UI.